KunKang82/Recipe-App-Final/README.md

 ## Introduction

-Delicious Recipes is a sophisticated web application developed using Python and Django, aimed at providing users with a seamless experience in managing and exploring various recipes.
+Recipes App is a sophisticated web application developed using Python and Django, aimed at providing users with a seamless experience in managing and exploring various recipes.
 With a user-friendly interface and robust backend architecture, this project showcases the capabilities of modern web development technologies.

 ## Project Overview

 The project encompasses a range of features tailored to meet the diverse needs of users interested in cooking and exploring new recipes.
-From user authentication to recipe management and data visualization, Delicious Recipes offers a comprehensive solution for recipe enthusiasts.
+From user authentication to recipe management and data visualization, Recipes App offers a comprehensive solution for recipe enthusiasts.

 ## Application Features